ConsenSysMesh/stow-js/README.md

 ### Returns

-`Promise<Object>` - A promise when resolved returns a Linnia Permission object.
+`Promise<Object>` - A promise when resolved returns a Stow Permission object.

 - `canAccess`: `Boolean` - True if the specified viewer is allowed to access the record
 - `dataUri`: `String` - The data URI of the shared record